-Biocept’s innovative technology allows clinicians to evaluate key biomarkers such as ER, HER2, FGFR1, AR, PD-L1 and others from a simple, non-invasive blood sample.
+Biocept’s innovative technology allows clinicians to evaluate key biomarkers such as ER, PR, HER2, FGFR1, AR, PD-L1 and others from a simple, non-invasive blood sample.

 Monitoring cancer as it changes

 Recent literature suggests that biomarker status can change between primary and metastatic disease.
-These findings suggest that the discordance of markers like ER and HER2 can be over 10% when comparing the primary tumor to metastatic tumors.1
+These findings suggest that the discordance of markers like ER, PR and HER2 can be over 10% when comparing the primary tumor to metastatic tumors.1

 Discordance of biomarkers between primary and metastatic biopsies can be attributed to: